 Most campus classrooms are equipped with computer projection facilities.
 We have more than 50 such systems, some of which are fixed in a particular classroom, and some that can move within a building, department, or entire campus.
 Specific information on computer facilities is available on our computer facilities page.

-Moodle is available to all faculty for course use.
-Moodle offers instructors a robust set of tools, functions and features for teaching.
+Canvas is available to all faculty for course use.
+Canvas offers instructors a robust set of tools, functions and features for teaching.
 It contains a number of communication and collaboration tools that enhance interaction between students and instructors with asynchronous discussion boards and synchronous chat tools.
 Features include:

-All Wabash courses are automatically set up in Moodle.
-For more information, see our Moodle page.
+All Wabash courses are automatically set up in Canvas.
+For more information, see our Canvas page.

 Academic Technology Services